-Ford hasn’t yet outlined what may appear on the 2018 Ford F-150 Raptor, but we expect that many of the same features will carry over.
-It features six drive modes, including Baja for ripping up sand dunes, and special knobby tires for off-roading.
+The Raptor features six drive modes, including Baja for ripping up sand dunes, and special knobby tires for off-roading.
 The Raptor isn't so much of a truck as it is a desert sports car; a muscle car with an open bed.

 Ford's Sync 3 and its 8.0-inch touchscreen is available in most models—as an upgrade in XLT models and standard in King Ranch or higher.

 More trucks with a 10-speed and standard start/stop should net fuel economy gains, but the diesel should be the efficiency champ.

 Ford has used aluminum across most of its trucks, which has resulted in significant weight savings and increased fuel economy.
 This year’s addition of a 10-speed automatic to most models helps push those numbers modestly higher.

 This year, the efficiency champ is a rear-drive 2.7-liter V-6 F-150.
 The EPA rates those at 20 mpg city, 26 highway, 22 combined.

 The new 3.3-liter V-6 is more efficient than the naturally aspirated 3.5-liter it’s replacing, but that engine is still saddled with a 6-speed automatic.
 Base V-6 engines, which are popular with fleet buyers, are rated at 19/25/22 mpg in rear-drive configuration.

 We base our rating on those configurations, because they're likely to be more common for drivers.
 The F-150 earns a 6 out of 10 for fuel efficiency.
 (Read more about how we rate cars.)